Tiger-Jython/TigerJython/README.md

 ## Plugins

 You can write simple plugins for TigerJython.
 The plugins are written in Python and run using the internal Jython interpreter.
+On the one hand, plugins allow you to add additional tools and capabilities to TigerJython.
+On the other hand, plugins also support research on how students learn programming in that you can easily write a plugin that monitors keystrokes.

 More information can be found in the [Plugins Guide](PLUGINS.md).